“Teachers have Identified opportunities for God to be glorified through their love of children.”

 - Peter L.

 Inspired by observing how small contributions make a difference when combined with the savings of others, Mickey Witcher suggested a type of bank that could allow Christian’s "change" to Change a Child's Life.
 Thus, PROJECT MERCY BEAR was born!
 MERCY BEAR is a way that your coins undergird the financial needs of the 750 returnee children in Gudele.
 Although it may not seem like much, pocket change can provide real change in the lives of children.
 Mickey became our first "Bear Tamer" and now you can join him.
+100% of the change collected from the MERCY BEAR banks directly assists vulnerable, displaced children of South Sudan.

 “bridging the Gender gap For God's grace to be Evident.”